DC: The New Frontier: Plot

 In 1945, the Losers rescue Rick Flag from an island populated by dinosaurs at the cost of their own lives.
 Before he dies fighting a Tyrannosaurus rex, Johnny Cloud etches a final message in a cave wall, warning those who would find it that the island is "a living thing".

-After the end of World War II, McCarthyism forces various Golden Age superheroes including the Justice Society of America into retirement, exile or branded as criminals.
-Heroes like Superman and Wonder Woman continue to operate as government agents while Batman manages to evade capture and further attention by staging a fight with Superman where he wins.
+After the end of World War II, McCarthyism forces various Golden Age superheroes, including the Justice Society of America, into retirement or exile.
+Heroes like Superman and Wonder Woman continue to operate as government agents, while Batman manages to evade capture.

 Hours after the end of the Korean War, fighter pilots Hal Jordan and Kyle "Ace" Morgan clash with North Korean forces unaware of the war's end.
-Hal is forced to kill a Korean soldier in self-defense, and his traumatized reaction to the ordeal gets him marked as a coward by his peers.
-Meanwhile, in the First Indochina War, Superman and Wonder Woman clash ideologies after Wonder Woman freed a prisoner camp full of captive women.
+Jordan is forced to kill a Korean soldier in self-defense, and his traumatized reaction to the ordeal makes him marked as a coward by his peers.

-In 1955, Martian J'onn J'onzz is accidentally transported to Earth by scientist Dr. Erdel, who suffers a fatal heart attack upon seeing the alien.
-Using his telepathic and shapeshifting abilities, J'onzz takes the identity of Gotham City Detective John Jones, living as an honest cop while studying humanity's present knowledge of Martians.
-In 1956, Barry Allen is struck by lightning and splashed with chemicals which grant him super speed, turning him into the superhero known as The Flash.
+In 1955, Martian J'onn J'onzz is accidentally transported to Earth by scientist Saul Erdel, who suffers a fatal heart attack after seeing him.
+Using his shapeshifting abilities, J'onzz becomes a detective under the identity John Jones.
 In 1957, Jones and Slam Bradley stop a cult from sacrificing a young boy with help from Batman.
 Intrigued by the book the cult had been using, Jones confiscates it as evidence.

-Shortly after The Flash stops a Las Vegas robbery by Captain Cold, Ace tells Hal about a job offer from Ferris Aircraft, which Hal accepts.
+Shortly after the Flash stops a Las Vegas robbery by Captain Cold, Morgan tells Jordan about a job offer from Ferris Aircraft, which Jordan accepts.
 During his job interview with Carol Ferris, the two begin a relationship.
-Later, Ace, Matthew Ryan, Leslie "Rocky" Davis and Walter Mark "Prof" Haley survive a devastating plane crash, and are inspired by their survival to form the Challengers of the Unknown.
-In Knoxville, a black man named John Wilson survives a lynching by the Ku Klux Klan, and takes on the vigilante identity of "John Henry" to avenge his murdered family and launch a reign of terror against the Klan.
+Later, Morgan, Matthew Ryan, Rocky Davis, and Walter Haley survive a devastating plane crash, inspiring them to form the Challengers of the Unknown.
+In Knoxville, a black man named John Wilson survives a lynching by the Ku Klux Klan, taking the vigilante identity of "John Henry" to avenge his murdered family and combat the Klan.